perkomvik/TTK4115/README.md

-# TTK4115 - Helicopter Lab
+# TTK4115 - Helicopter & Boat Lab
 See pdf for details